ShishirPatil/gorilla/data/README.md

 1. **JSON Contribution**: It only takes two steps

 - Step 1: Submit an API JSON file or a URL JSON file following our cirteria.
-- Step 2: Put up a Pull Request.
+- Step 2: Raise a Pull Request.

-2. **Website Contribution**: We will provide a website and you only need to put in your API url.
-We will provide a draft API JSON file to you and you can either choose to **Submit** or **Edit & Submit**.
+2. **Website Assisted** [Coming Soon]: If you need help writing an API json, we will provide a website and you only need to type in your API documentation url.
+We will return a draft API JSON file (you guessed it, using an LLM) and you can either choose to **Submit** or **Edit & Submit**.

 ## Repository Organization

-Once we approve your merge, your data will be merged to a file under your username!
-Our repository organization is as follows:
+Post merge, your APIs will reside under your username, organized as follows:

 ```
 gorilla_api_store
-├── dataset
+├── data
-│   │   ├── APIBench (Evaluating LLM models) v-0.1
+│   ├── apibench (Evaluating LLM models) v-0.1
-│   │   │   ├── {api_name}_train.jsonl, {api_name}_eval.jsonl
+│   │   ├── {api_name}_train.jsonl, {api_name}_eval.jsonl
-│   │   ├── APIZoo (Contributed by our Community)
+│   ├── apizoo (Contributed by our Community)
-│   │   │   ├── username1.jsonl
+│   |   ├── username1.jsonl
-│   │   │   ├── username2.jsonl
+│   │   ├── username2.jsonl
-│   │   │   ├── username3.jsonl
+│   │   ├── username3.jsonl
-│   │   │   ├── ...
+│   │   ├── ...
 ```

 ## JSON Contribution

 We make the contribution to Gorilla API Store as easy as possible.
-You could either submit following the API JSON format or URL JSON format.
+We provide two alternatives: You could either submit following the API JSON format {or} URL JSON format.

 ### API JSON